 Blood Simple (1984)

-These days, Blood Simple isn’t spoken about much and it has kind of faded into history.
-It’s not as good as The Coen Brothers’ other films, like Fargo and No Country for Old Men, but it still has their unique voice and style, though it’s understandably less polished.
+These days, Blood Simple isn’t spoken about much and it has more or less faded into history.
+It’s not as good as The Coen Brothers’ other films, like Fargo and No Country for Old Men.
+But it still has their voice and style, though it’s understandably less polished.
 In the movie, Ray (John Getz) hires a private detective to kill his cheating wife and her new man.
 As expected, things get out of control and the suspense is played to perfection all the way through.

 Straight horror or sci-fi thriller?
 I’ve seen this film three times and still, I have so many questions.
 The story in Triangle revolves around a group of friends on a yacht, who come across an Ocean liner.
-When they jump on board, the ship appears to be abandoned, but quite quickly they discover they’re not alone, as a masked figure with a shotgun starts picking them off.
+When they jump on board, the ship appears to be abandoned, but quickly they discover they’re not alone.
+A masked figure with a shotgun starts picking them off.

 The plot doesn’t sound particularly inventive, does it?
 The truth is – without spoiling anything – the film is built around fascinating myths and paradoxes.
 The start misleads you into thinking it’s a slasher movie, but it turns into a brilliant puzzle-box thriller that confuses the crap out of you.

 Retreat keeps viewers in the dark about what to believe and the action all happens in the same location.
 Martin (Cillian Murphy) and Kate (Thandie Newton) are on a remote island for a holiday retreat, but a few nights in a stranger (Jamie Bell) washes up ashore, bloodied and battered.
 When he comes round, he tells the couple there has been an outbreak of an airborne disease.

 I have seen quite a lot of bad reviews for this one, but I thought it was good.
 It’s a nail-biter and a great example of what a thriller should be.
 Considering it only has three actors, there are many moments of tension and a creepy performance by Jamie Bell.